Friday 14 February 1941

 The Luftwaffe sends lone raiders across to bomb Northeast Scotland and Kent.
 It also mounts fighter sweeps over southern England.
 There is another raid on London after dark, but it causes little damage.

 An event supposedly happens during the night which enters legend; whether it is true or not is uncertain (like the "wooden bombs" story).
 A disoriented Luftwaffe pilot lands by mistake at an English airfield and does not realize his mistake until he spots the control tower.
 He takes off quickly, then does the same thing elsewhere.
 Eventually, the pilot makes it back to France.

 |British Prime Minister Winston Churchill with Free French leader Charles de Gaulle, 14 February 1941.|

 German heavy cruiser Admiral Hipper makes port at Brest (some sources place this on the 15th).
 It sank 8 ships during its 140-day cruise, a small return for the effort expended - but expanded by the effect it has had on the Royal Navy.
 Things have changed at Brest, and it is no longer as secure for warships as it had been in the past.
 Admiral Hipper draws a lot of RAF attention there.

 German cruiser Admiral Scheer meets supply ship Tannenfels and raider Atlantis, which has with it a captured tanker, Ketty Brøvig.
-Scheer refuels from the tanker and the ships exchange supplies.
+Scheer refuels from the tanker and the two ships exchange supplies.